lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 The main responsibility of a viewController is to configure the layout of its associated views and respond  to user interaction with those views.
 Pretty straightforward.

-In reality, most view controllers end up being a monolithic repository of every bit of code that the view controller depends on, including aspects such as:
+In reality, most view controllers end up being a monolithic repository containing all of the code that the view controller depends on.
+This would include aspects such as:

 - data access, local or remote
 - data conversion, from source or to display
 - data transformation, such as grouping, summarizing or other more complex tasks

-As you may have heard before, this is not known as the Massive ViewController problem.
+As you may have heard before, this is kind of viewController is now known as a *Massive ViewController*.

 ## Introducing the Transformer Class

-In part 1, the [`TransactionListViewController`](https://github.com/lyleresnick/ReportTableDemo/blob/master/ReportTableDemo/Scene/TransactionListViewController.swift) implemented a function named `transformFromTwoSources`.
+In part 1, the [`TransactionListViewController`](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionListViewController.swift) implemented a function named `transformFromTwoSources`.
 I have moved the implementation of this function to a class, `TransactionListTwoSourceTransformer`.

 The viewController now looks like this: